 You cannot wipe your credit clean.
 However, you can implement these credit hacks to clean up your credit.

 - Submit Disputes with all three credit bureaus

-- Submit Debt Validation Letters
+- How to Write Debt Validation Letters

-- Remove Collections from your Credit Report
+- How to Remove Collections from your credit report

-- Remove Negative Items
+- How to Remove Negative Items from your credit report

-Wrapping Up: Legit Credit Hacks to Improve Your Credit Score
+Bottom Line: Legit Credit Hacks to Improve Your Credit Score

 As you can see, there are a handful of credit hacks you can implement to improve your score.
 In summary, it boils down to paying off any outstanding debt, making monthly payments, and lower your credit utilization.

 Remember, the better your credit score is the better rates you will get, and will allow you to open a checking account or apply for a new credit card.
 This is why it is important to care about your credit score.